Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 Installed
 - Pillow - for images

+# Changes
+- Initially I had decided to create a blog with a reiew section.
+However after speaking with a peer, I was given the idea to create more of a catelogue of bags.
+Following on from this i decided I will create a star based review system instead.
+This is as I already have a comments section, so this will provode a different way for a site visitor to interact with the site as not everyone likes to leave a review.
+This will create more site engagement.

 # Testing
 ## Unit Testing
 - Comments - Whilst working on the admin panel, I encountered an error with